 “Both globally and locally, traffickers are looking for vulnerable people, earning the trust of their victims, and exploiting them.
 Specifically throughout India it happens different ways, kidnapping, false marriage…false love affair.
 Promise for a job.
 Property is also a reason it happens” (Zeenat Anwar, previously an employee with Freedom Firm).

 No one is necessarily exempt from being susceptible to this crime.
-I doesn’t matter your gender, class, race, neighborhood or family life.
-I was recently at a fundraising event for a non-profit whose mission is to see this injustice ended where human trafficking survivor and advocate, Tanya Street, said, “teenagers just want to be and feel loved and cared for.
+It doesn’t matter your gender, class, race, neighborhood or family life.
+I was recently at a fundraising event for a Freedom 4/24, a non-profit whose mission is to see this injustice ended where human trafficking survivor and advocate, Tanya Street, said, “teenagers just want to be and feel loved and cared for.
 And love is a vulnerability that traffickers WILL exploit.”

 I asked Zeenat again, “How can people get involved?
 What is the best way for people to join us in our fight against human trafficking?”
 Her answer was simple but profound, and just as easily said as it is done.
 So why don’t we come together and do it?!